Leona R. Wisoker Press Kit:

 Her writing ranges from the bizarre and quirky to the serious and horrific.
 She makes a point of aiming for moments of humor throughout her writing, regardless of the current theme, in part because she grew up believing herself completely bereft of a sense of humor.

 All of this tells you absolutely nothing useful about the really important stuff, so follow the invisible lines painted on your computer screen and read her writing.

 Oh.
 You can’t see the invisible lines?
 All right then.
 Go here instead.

 Leona R. Wisoker made a big mistake when she was young.
 She learned to read.
 It was all downhill from there.
 Now she has a home office, a double-monitor setup, a brag shelf, and a dog snoring on the floor at her feet.

-She writes speculative fiction, teaches writing classes, edits (her own and other people’s work), and occasionally reviews books, music, and food items.
+She writes speculative fiction, teaches writing classes, and edits (her own and other people’s work).
 She researches random subjects, which often send her searching through museums, on impromptu road trips, and into liquor stores.

 Leona’s science-fantasy series, Children of the Desert, follows several characters through a world slowly coming apart as dangerous secrets are revealed and centuries-long plots move into their final stages.
 The series was first published through Mercury Retrograde Press, and more recently has been republished through ReAnimus Press.
 There are also a handful of supplementary side-stories to this series, the first of which (Fallen City) was released through The Scribbling Lion in late 2014/early 2015.